 4. Give respiratory medications.

-Administer bronchodilators to open airways, mucolytics or expectorants to thin mucus and make it easier to cough up, and antibiotics to treat respiratory infections.
+Administer bronchodilators to open airways, mucolytics or expectorants to thin mucus and make it easier to cough up, and antibiotics to treat respiratory infections as ordered.

 5. Involve respiratory therapy.